datCloud/Fake-Select/README.md

 # Fake Select [![Licensed under the MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/datCloud/Fake-Select/blob/master/LICENSE)
 Stylize HTML select tags the easy way!

-Customize your select and options elements as you like.
+Fake Select is a jQuery plugin you can use to customize your select and options elements as you like.

 You can create animations, effects, transtions, in short, anything that is possible with CSS.